Obsessive jealousy disorder often feels a little like hell.

 Everything I read rang true and reasonable and so I bought your book and in one night read more than half of it, and for the first time in a long time I feel hope that this won’t be something I will be stuck with until the day I die.

-Hope that barely coping, which was all I thought I would ever be able to do, will not be the only way I can deal with this.
-Hope that I can actually get past obsessive jealousy as you have done, and make something more of myself and my life and my relationship with my amazing wife, and give her the husband she deserves.
+Hope that barely coping, will not be the only way I can deal with this.
+Hope that I can actually get past obsessive jealousy as you have done.
+And, make something more of myself and my life and my relationship with my amazing wife.
+And, give her the husband she deserves.

 I can’t tell you how rewarding it feels when I receive letters like this.